 Ultimately, it's up to you to decide what works best for your wedding.

-*People sometimes opt to keep the wedding day speakers to the parents on both sides, best person on both sides, and the couple, and open it up to more people at the rehearsal dinner or any event the night before (sometimes at an open mic).
+*People sometimes opt to keep the wedding day speakers to the parents on both sides, best person on both sides, and the couple, and open it up to more people at the rehearsal dinner or any event the night before (sometimes couples opt for an open mic for their wedding where whoever wants to give a toast can give one).

 Who Should Speak at Your Wedding?